 How do I hire an attorney to help me administer an estate in New Jersey?

 Mark Goldstein, Esq. and the attorneys at Goldstein Law Group have decades of combined experience assisting New Jersey residents with the probate process and a myriad of estate administration and related issues, including contested estate litigations, and we are here to help you when a loved one has passed.
-To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a free consultation.
+To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a Free 10 Minute Case Evaluation*.
 We represent clients in Old Bridge, Monmouth County, and the surrounding area.